Y3llow45/Y3llow45/README.md

 ## Hello there 👋

-### 🔭 I’m currently working on cards game with websocket <br> 💻 I'm interested in pentesting and ethical hacking⠀⠀⠀⠀<br> 🌱 I’m currently learning .NET and Azure⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+### 🔭 I’m currently working on chat app with RabbitMQ and Crypto.js <br> 💻 I'm interested in pentesting, ethical hacking and social engineering <br> 🌱 I’m currently learning DevOPS and Go⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 ---